the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Outposts gain an additional +4 Production with Combined Arms.
 	- Prison farms gain an additional +4 Production with Social Engineering.
 	- Seminaries now start at +4 Faith, increasing to +6 with Education, but no longer provide any Culture on their own.
 	- Settlements have been separated into two GIs.
-The original Settlement now belongs to Great Administrators, starts at +4 Culture and gains and additional +2 at Civil Service and Social Engineering.
-Great Merchants instead create Supply Complexes which start at +4 Water and gain an additional +2 at Currency and Incentivization.
-Both of them lose the Food/Science adjacency bonuses.
+The original Settlement now belongs to Great Administrators, starts at +4 Culture and gains and additional +2 at Civil Service and Social Engineering, +2 Water at Incentivization, but has its Food adjacency bonus capped at +2 and does not generate Science.
+Great Merchants instead create Supply Complexes which start at +4 Water and gain an additional +2 at Decontamination, Radar, and Incentivization, but do not add any yields for other stats.